vilroi/blog/content/posts/case-of-missing-volatile.md

 I assume it will just loop until the bit is unset again, and then go into the infinite loop once the bit is unset (which is kind of weird in my opinion).

 ## Closing Remarks
-What makes this experience somewhat of absurd is that I have actually read about the necessity of `volatile` in the past.
+What makes this experience somewhat absurd is that I had actually read about the necessity of `volatile` when accessing memory-mapped peripherals in the past.

-However, I had glossed over the details of why it was necessary.
+However I had glossed over the details of why it was necessary, and had kind of forgotten about it.

 Although this resulted in a fun tangent of researching and learning some ARM-related stuff --as well as a blog post : ) -- I probably should have paid more attention to it.